flatlinebb/SMARTtools/README.md

 # SMARTtools

-One-liner scripts, designed to simplify running SMART checks on hard drives, using the smartctl utility.
+One-liner scripts, designed to simplify running SMART checks on hard drives, using the `smartctl` utility.

 You can start a short test on all detected (SATA) drives, with `smart-test-short-start.sh`.

+You can start a long test on all detected (SATA) drives, with `smart-test-long-start.sh`.

 To check the status of the short test, use `smart-test-status-all.sh`.